broadinstitute/wfl/docs/md/README.md

-Running `boot build` will not only build a fat jar (*uberjar*) for the WFL project, but will add an executable symbolic link `zero` to conveniently execute the Clojure code as a script.
+Running `boot build` will not only build a fat jar (*uberjar*) for the WFL project, but will add an executable symbolic link `wfl` to conveniently execute the Clojure code as a script.

 ####  Testing